 Diamonds with less color allow more light to pass, releasing more brilliance and fire.
 A diamond acts as a prism by dividing light into a spectrum of colors and reflecting this light as colorful flashes called dispersion or fire.
 Similar to looking through colored glass, color in a diamond will diminish the spectrum of color, or fire, emitted by acting as a filter.
 A diamond with a higher color grade, i.e., one with less color, demonstrates more colorful fire.

 Generally, the less color a diamond has, the more valuable it is.
-Natural diamonds have a wide range of colors ranging from completely colorless to slightly yellow, or brown.
-Other colored diamonds come in concentrated colors like pink, yellow, and blue, but are graded on a different scaling system.
+Natural diamonds have a wide range of colors ranging from completely colorless to colored diamonds that come in concentrated colors like pink, yellow, and blue, but are graded on a different scaling system.

 Diamonds should be color-graded under exacting conditions by an expert grader.
 Using specially filtered cool, white light, these graders compare sets of diamonds with known colors, graded by the Gemological Institute of America (GIA) against their master set.
 To obtain the most accurate color grade, graders usually place diamonds on their sides or upside-down against a neutral background, to help decrease the play of spectral colors that diamonds reflect.

 Completely colorless diamonds (such as D and E) are much rarer than others which is why they come with a higher pricing premium.
 The key question is always where to draw the line when choosing the color of a diamond - how far can you compromise color before the diamond is too tinted?
 The answer to this question is relative to your budget and quality expectations.